beckert26/4450_Interpreter_Project/README.md

 - Comments-

 We handled this similarly to the empty lines.
 If the line starts with "#", then we just skip the line, since nothing is to be done with it anyways.
+Also handled multi-line comments by detecting line starting with "\"\"\"" and throwing away all lines until the same string appears again

 - Print-